Group and Program Travel

 Pattern Recognition

-Travel history, preferred aircraft types, recurring routes, guest needs, and service expectations can inform future planning.
+Travel history, preferred aircraft types, recurring routes, guest needs, and service expectations inform future planning.

 Consistent Communication